Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled. The two main legal grounds for annulment are:

 Go to the Clark County Annulment Self-Help website for more information.

-Nevada has little case law on how Nevada courts divide property following an annulment, but there seem to be two “bright-line” rules:
+Nevada has little case law on how courts divide property following an annulment, but there seem to be two “bright-line” rules:

-When deciding child custody issues, the main factor courts take into account is what is in the best interest of the children in Nevada (NRS 125C.0035).
+When deciding child custody issues, the main factor courts take into account is what is in the best interest of the children (NRS 125C.0035).
 See our article on how Nevada courts determine child custody for unmarried parents.

 Legal references: